ericclack/pygamezero_pacman/doc/part3.rst

 console (in the Mu editor at the bottom of the screen) an update of how much food is left each time you eat some.

-Better Pac-Man when moving around
+Rotate Pac-Man when moving around
 ---------------------------------

 Pac-Man always looks to the right, even when moving down or to the